jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

   happening on your system into sounds.
 I spent 10 minutes trying to get it to compile and failed so far but it looks very fun and I want to try it!!

-I guess the point here is that information is the most important thing and you need to do whatever's necessary to get information.
+The point here is that information is the most important thing and you need to do whatever's necessary to get information.

 ### write your code so it's easier to debug